Ajoor997/Myproject/README.md

 # My projects portfolio
-This repository is going to feature all my projects.
+This repository is going to feature all my work.